 According to the Centers for Disease Control and Prevention (CDC), every year, an estimated 2% to 10% of pregnancies in the United States are affected by gestational diabetes.
 While some women are more likely to develop GD, there are preventative measures you can take for the health of you and your baby.
 Guidelines issued by The American College of Obstetrics and Gynecology (ACOG) on gestational diabetes recommend women do the following:

-- Maintain a healthy diet: Be mindful of portion sizes and choose foods high in fiber and low in calories and fat.
-Eat complex carbs like whole grains, starchy vegetables, natural sugars; eat light snacks to stabilize blood sugar levels.
+- Maintain a healthy diet: Focus on a balanced diet rich in whole grains, lean proteins, fruits, vegetables, and healthy fats.
+Avoid excessive sugar and refined carbohydrates.
+Be mindful of portion sizes and eat light snacks to stabilize blood sugar levels.
 (A classic favorite is apple slices with almond butter spread.
 Yum!)

-- Keep an active lifestyle: Exercising during pregnancy can help reduce your risks.
-Strive for 30 minutes of moderate activity at least five days a week.
+- Keep an active lifestyle: Exercising during pregnancy can improve insulin sensitivity and regulate blood sugar levels.
+Strive for 30 minutes of moderate activity, like a brisk walk, at least five days a week.
 Be sure to consult with your OBGYN about an exercise program that will work best for you.

-For most women, gestational diabetes will go away after birth.
+For most women, gestational diabetes goes away after birth.
 Women with a history of gestational diabetes during pregnancy, who have not been previously diagnosed with type 2 diabetes mellitus, are encouraged to be screened for it after birth.
 According to The Women’s Preventive Services Initiative, initial testing should ideally occur within the first year postpartum and can be done as early as 4–6 weeks postpartum.
 Women diagnosed with gestational diabetes are more likely to develop type 2 diabetes later in life.
-But, it’s not just women.
-New data from the CDC’s Division of Diabetes Translation report indicates, just over 34.2 million (roughly 1 in 10) Americans have diabetes, and 88 million American adults (approximately 1 in 3) have prediabetes.
-Findings also revealed that newly diagnosed type 1 and type 2 diabetes cases have increased among the U.S. youth population.

-The stem cells found within your baby’s umbilical cord have been used in clinical trials worldwide for the treatment of both types of diabetes.
+The stem cells found within the umbilical cord of babies have been used in clinical trials worldwide for the treatment of both types of diabetes.
 Many of these trials explore mesenchymal stem cells (MSCs) sourced from umbilical cord tissue.
-A meta-analysis looking at patients’ data among 154 participants, between ages 17 and 27, from 2012 onwards, suggests stem cell therapy in patients with type 1 diabetes may reduce hemoglobin A1c (HbA1c), positively affect C-peptide secretion, and improve islet β cell (cells responsible for diabetes autoimmunity) function and regeneration.
+A meta-analysis looking at patients’ data among 154 participants, between ages 17 and 27, from 2012 onwards, suggests stem cell therapy in patients with type 1 diabetes may reduce hemoglobin A1c, positively affect C-peptide secretion, and improve cells (islet β cells) responsible for diabetes autoimmunity function and regeneration.
 What does this mean?
 Essentially, the stem cells found within your baby’s umbilical cord are packed with beneficial properties capable of countering some of the harmful effects of diabetes.
 Additionally, cord blood is an FDA-approved treatment for nearly 80 diseases, including numerous other types of metabolic disorders and immune system deficiencies.